AFXR17light/kinoana/content/example/content/index.md

 childrenDisplay: content
 ---

-This is a directory that childDisplay is 'content', which displays all the files' content.
+This is a directory that childDisplay is 'content', which displays all the files' content in one page.